Visual Processing Eye/Hand Coordination Free to Read Reading

-This Harp Learning Institute's Auditory Processing Workbook will help your child or student correct processing issues that can interfere with reading, spelling, listening skills, note taking in class, and other auditory issues that interfere with academic and life success.
+Help your child or student overcome auditory processing issues that interfere with reading, spelling, listening skills, note taking in class, and crucial social skills.

 Perceiving information correctly is crucially important to academic and life success.
 Think about it.
 If your child's visual system takes information in at an angle, upside down, having halos around words, or in any other way without clear, crisp lines, then learning is bound to be difficult.